shashankkatte/ts-playground/README.md

 If it shows all the documentation of tsc command and its options, then you are all set.

-## Executing typescript code
+## Executing TypeScript code

-We cannot directly execute Typescript files, we need to first compile Typescript to JavaScript and then execute the resulting JavaScript file
+We cannot directly execute TypeScript files, we need to first compile TypeScript to JavaScript and then execute the resulting JavaScript file

 `tsc <filename.ts>`